-In my personal opinion, among the best sessions of the HP Coaches Clinic I attended was the one featuring Julio Velasco.
+In my opinion, among the best sessions of the HP Coaches Clinic in 2015 was the one featuring Julio Velasco.
 Although presented on the court, it didn’t feature drills or games or anything like that.
 It was very much a discussion of coaching focus.
 Velasco hit on a couple of key ideas.
 My concentration is the idea of creating volleyball “players”, not simply skilled athletes.
 The concept of finding solutions was the major theme in this regard.

 There are two aspects to this idea of solutions that I really like.